Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-Alfalfa, often considered the queen of forage plants , belongs to the legume family (you know, the clovers).
-But this noble lady doesn't just have an impressive title; she also has a trick up her sleeve: she can naturally fix nitrogen in the soil thanks to tiny nodules on her roots.
-This ensures she always has enough nitrogen to keep her protein content nice and high —truly the diva of forage plants!
+Alfalfa, often regarded as the queen of forage plants, belongs to the legume family (you know, the clover species).
+But this noble lady doesn’t just have an impressive title; she also has a trick up her sleeve: she can naturally fix nitrogen in the soil thanks to small nodules on her roots.
+This ensures she always has enough nitrogen to keep her protein content nice and high—truly the diva of forage plants!

 Why alfalfa is so great for your horse

-Depending on the time of harvest, alfalfa contains a rich mix of cellulose fibers, vitamins such as plenty of beta-carotene , vitamin E , various B vitamins , and important trace minerals.
+Depending on the harvest time, alfalfa contains a rich mix of cellulose fibers, vitamins such as plenty of beta-carotene, vitamin E, various B vitamins, and important trace minerals.
 Sounds like a health boost for your horse, right?

-This alfalfa pellet is made with finely ground leaves and stems from the whole plant—without any unusual additives.
-It's pure nature in a pellet!
-Whether you use it as a replacement for some of your roughage or as a tasty mash (soaked, of course!), your horse will probably love it.
+This alfalfa pellet consists of finely ground leaves and stems of the whole plant—without any strange additives.
+It’s pure nature in a pellet!
+Whether you use it as a substitute for part of the roughage or as tasty soaked feed (of course soaked!), your horse will probably love it.

-For horses, a guideline of around 5 to 10% of the ration applies — a perfect balance for that wonderful power they need, without overloading the stomach.
+For horses, a guideline of about 5 to 10% of the ration applies—a perfect balance for that wonderful energy they need without overloading the stomach.

-Alfalfa isn't just a modern discovery—no, this plant has an impressive history!
-It was first introduced to Europe by the Greeks and Romans and later brought to Spain via North Africa .
-But rest assured, Spanish alfalfa isn't quite the same as the varieties we grow in northern regions.
-Spanish varieties aren't as high in protein as our northern varieties—that makes our alfalfa a real powerhouse that shouldn't be fed to your horse in large quantities.
+Alfalfa is not just a modern discovery—no, this plant has an impressive history!
+It was first introduced to Europe by the Greeks and Romans and later brought to Spain via North Africa.
+But rest assured, Spanish alfalfa is not quite the same as the varieties we grow in northern regions.
+The Spanish varieties are not as protein-rich as our northern types—that makes our alfalfa a real powerhouse that you shouldn’t give to your horse in large amounts.

-Note : Because alfalfa is a rich source of nutrition, it's important to feed it wisely.
-Overdoing it is never a good idea, even if your horse loves alfalfa!
+Note: because alfalfa is a rich source of nutrients, it’s important to feed it with care.
+Overdoing it is never good, even if your horse is an alfalfa lover!

 View full details